 Implementing a high-quality instructional program is paramount to KIPP SoCal's track record of success.
 High-quality instruction is a result of proper planning and varied instructional techniques and methods that are relevant to students.
-There are four components to KIPP Comienza's approach to high quality instruction:
+There are four components to the KIPP SoCal and KIPP Empower's approach to high quality instruction:

-- 1. Quality Instruction is Standards-Based.
-KIPP Comienza will correlate its curriculum objectives to the CCSS, Next Generation Science Standards ("NGSS"), and remaining applicable content standards adopted by the California State Board of Education.
-Incoming student needs and performance levels will determine the weight that teachers place on different elements of the curriculum.
-KIPP Comienza's expectation is to accelerate student learning to ensure that mastery of the state standards is achieved at a faster pace necessary to prepare students for the rigorous and challenging curriculum they will encounter in upper school and high school honors and advanced placement programs. - 2.
-Quality Instruction is Data-Driven.
-All instructional decisions at KIPP Comienza will be anchored in student data.
-Teachers will begin by using diagnostic and beginning-of-year assessment data to adjust pacing guides and differentiate instruction.
-During lesson planning, teachers will identify and internalize formal and informal ways to collect data about student understanding; teachers will use this data to adjust scaffolds, pacing and student grouping.
-Teachers will analyze student data during grade-level meetings and professional development to inform practice.
-The School Leader will use student data to drive observations, feedback, and teacher development. - 3.
+1. Quality Instruction is Standards-Based.
+KIPP Empower correlates its curriculum objectives to the CCSS, Next Generation Science Standards ("NGSS"), and remaining applicable content standards adopted by the California State Board of Education.
+Incoming student needs and performance levels determine the weight that teachers place on different elements of the curriculum.
+KIPP Empower's expectation is to accelerate student learning to ensure mastery of the state standards is achieved at the necessary to prepare students for the rigorous and challenging curriculum they will encounter in middle school and high school honors and advanced placement programs.

+- 2. Quality Instruction is Data-Driven.
+All instructional decisions at KIPP Empower is anchored in student data.
+Teachers begin by using diagnostic and beginning-of-year assessment data to adjust pacing guides and differentiate instruction.
+During lesson planning, teachers identify and internalize formal and informal ways to collect data about student understanding; teachers then use this data to adjust scaffolds, pacing and student grouping.
+Teachers analyze student data during grade-level meetings and professional development to inform practice.
+The School Leader uses student data to drive observations, feedback, and teacher development. - 3.
 Quality Instruction is Differentiated.
 Students process material in a variety of ways.
-Thus, teachers will continuously work together to enhance student learning by sharing, developing, and refining effective teaching strategies.
+Thus, teachers continuously work together to enhance student learning by sharing, developing, and refining effective teaching strategies.
 The advantage of having more time for learning means that multiple instructional techniques can be combined and integrated throughout the day.
-Students whose needs have not been met through traditional teaching methods will benefit from supplemental, direct instruction, small group work, workshop, call and response, hands-on learning, chanting, role-playing, team-teaching, individualized instruction, cooperative learning, peer tutoring, computer activities, and other innovative techniques. - 4.
+Students whose needs have not been met through traditional teaching methods benefit from supplemental, direct instruction, small group work, workshop, call and response, hands-on learning, chanting, role-playing, team-teaching, individualized instruction, cooperative learning, peer tutoring, computer activities, and other innovative techniques. - 4.
 Quality Instruction is Culturally Relevant and Responsive to Students.
-KIPP Comienza will combine California's rigorous standards with the pedagogies that have proven successful in established KIPP schools.
-While it is important that teachers ensure students are mastering standards, it is vital for teachers to create a learning environment as well as provide students with opportunities to learn skills and content in meaningful ways, KIPP Comienza will define culture as a necessary dimension towards academic achievement.
-Therefore, it is incumbent upon KIPP Comienza staff to truly understand the cultural values, beliefs, customs, and ideas of the students that attend their school.
+KIPP Empower combines California's rigorous standards with the pedagogies that have proven successful in established KIPP schools.
+While it is important that teachers ensure students are mastering standards, it is vital for teachers to create a learning environment as well as provide students with opportunities to learn skills and content in meaningful ways.
+KIPP Empower defines culture as a necessary dimension towards academic achievement.
+Therefore, it is incumbent upon KIPP Empower staff to truly understand the cultural values, beliefs, customs, and ideas of the students that attend their school.
 By doing so, teachers can make informed decisions about how to help students connect what they are learning to what they already know.
 Culturally relevant pedagogy also seeks to build a positive self-concept within students by valuing a student's background.
-At KIPP Comienza, a culturally responsive curriculum will also allow students to better understand their place within their community and that realizing their goals and dreams will impact and support the community they live in.
+At KIPP Empower, a culturally responsive curriculum also allows students to better understand their place within their community and that realizing their goals and dreams will impact and support the community they live in.